yatshunlee/spatial_autocorrelation/README.md

 # spatial_autocorrelation
 Performing Moran's I to conduct correlation analysis on topological/geometrical relationship.

 Moran's I, developed by Patrick Alfred Pierce Moran [1], measures spatial autocorrelation globally based on the feature locations and values.
-It quantifies the relationship how
+It quantifies the relationship how clustered the values of data points geometrically are, i.e. the spatial lagged.

 # Requirements
 This module is expected to compile for 'python 3.7-3.9'